randrewy/Streams/Readme.md

 ## Under the hood ##
 Streams are designed to be fast and lightweight proxy objects.
 Streams:
-- doesn't own the underlying collection;
+- don't own the underlying collection;
-- doesn't modify the underlying collection;
+- don't modify the underlying collection;
-- doesn't allocate memory on the heap;
+- don't allocate memory on the heap;
-- never throws exceptions unless it's thrown from inside user code;
+- never throw exceptions unless it's thrown from inside user code;
 - are valid to copy, though the state will also be copied.

-As a proxy object, stream should never outlive its source.
+As a proxy object, stream should never outlive it's source.

 Stream is a single-use object.
 It can't be reset or used again after its source is depleted.
-Actually, using a depleted stream is a valid operation, but the stream is always empty, once it had no element to extract.
+Actually, using a depleted stream is a valid operation, but the stream is always empty, once it has no element to extract.

 ### Tests ###